 Receive your new I-20 with the CPT endorsement.
 The endorsement on the I-20 will be your proof of eligibility to work for that internship.

-Immigration service (USCIS) approval is not required — CPT is approved by International Student Services.
+Immigration service (USCIS) approval is not required — CPT is approved by International Student Affairs.
 You can work up to 364 days of CPT without affecting your eligibility for Optional Practical Training (OPT).
 However, if you work 365 days or more of CPT, you lose your eligibility for OPT.